 - Place your name on a list of consumers who allegedly refuse to pay debts or advertise your debt for sale, including blacklisting

-- Calling without disclosing the debt collectors identify
+- Call without disclosing their identify

 Protection from false or misleading information

-- Falsely represent the type, amount, or legal status of the debt.
+- Falsely represent the type, amount, or legal status of the debt

 - Falsely represent that nonpayment will result in arrest or imprisonment